theodi/chef-odi-science-tiger/README.md

     NODENAME=naming-things-is-hard-01
     knife bootstrap ${PI_IP} -x pi -P raspberry -d raspbian -N ${NODENAME} -r 'recipe[odi-science-tiger]' --sudo

+Note that this doesn't work with Chef 12.
+In order specify a specific version of the knife command, you need something like

+    knife _11.18.6_ blah blah blah

 (or however you do this kind of thing with _chef-solo_ or _chef-zero_) and you should have a working node - you'll need to reboot it at the end of the run to get it to pick up all the changes, but from then it will be in the hands of the Chef robots

 ##Changing the content